-MDE OSE provides cyclical technical assistance to each LEA as follow-up to cyclical monitoring to ensure compliance and corrective action on part of the LEA.
-Cyclical technical assistance is provided until all findings are resolved and improvement plans completed.
-Cyclical technical assistance is also provided at the request of the LEA through researching and responding to questions, providing training, and developing templates and resources.
+MDE OSE provides targeted technical assistance to each LEA as follow-up to cyclical or intensive risk-based monitoring to ensure compliance and corrective action on part of the LEA.
+Targeted technical assistance is provided until all findings are resolved and improvement plans completed.
+Targeted technical assistance is also provided at the request of the LEA through researching and responding to questions, providing training, and developing templates and resources.